steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

         thisplot[true_label].set_color('blue')
         ```

     9. With the model trained, you can use it to make predictions about some images.
 Review the 0th image predictions and the prediction array.
 Correct prediction labels are blue, and incorrect prediction labels are red.
 The number gives the percentage (out of 100) for the predicted label.

-        ```
+        ```py
         i = 0
         plt.figure(figsize=(6,3))
         plt.subplot(1,2,1)